lokidokicoki/dnd-lite/rules.md

 | club            | Mace         | Flail      |
 | whip            | Sledgehammer |            |
 | Hammer          |              |            |

+### Dual wielding

+A.k.a.
+"John Woo mode", you can fight with two light weapons, or one medium and one light weapon at the same time.
+One in each hand, obviously.
+This gets you two attacks in a combat round, yay!
+Except the left-hand, gets -1 to the ATK roll, boo!
+Yeah yeah, I know, the "off-hand" could be the right hand, but I'm right handed, so nerr nerr.

 ## Armor